Chemical Risk Assessment Structure

 Relation Between Concentration Of The Dose And Responses

-In this step, the relation between concentration of the dose and responses (probability of harm) of the organism is defined.
-The relation can be found by laboratory examination or by estimation methods from scientific libraries or via online data searches.
+In this step, the relation between the concentration of the dose and the responses (probability of harm) of the organism is defined.
+The relation can be found by laboratory examination or by estimation methods from scientific libraries or online data searches.
+Based on this research, a most probable level of no effect (NEL) is assessed.

 Step #3: